-1.19 The generation connection criteria applicable to an offshore transmission system are set out in Section 7 and cover the connections which extend from the offshore grid entry points (GEP), through the offshore transmission system, to the interface point (IP) or onshore user system interface point (USIP), as the case may be.
+1.19 The generation connection criteria applicable to an offshore transmission system are set out in Section 7 and cover the connections which extend from the offshore grid entry points, through the offshore transmission system, to the interface point or onshore user system interface point, as the case may be.

 1.20 The demand connection criteria applicable to an offshore transmission system are given in Section 8 and cover the connection of station demand at the offshore platform.
-These criteria extend from the offshore supply point (OSP) on the offshore platform through the offshore transmission system to the onshore interface point (IP) or onshore user system interface point (USIP), as the case may be.
+These criteria extend from the offshore supply point (OSP) on the offshore platform through the offshore transmission system to the onshore interface point or onshore user system interface point, as the case may be.

 1.21 The criteria relating to the operation of an offshore transmission system are presented in Section 9.

-1.22 Voltage limits for use in planning Overlap of Criteria operating an offshore transmission and system are presented in Section 10.
+1.22 Voltage limits for use in planning operating an offshore transmission system are presented in Section 10.

 Overlap of Criteria